Constructing knots with specified geometric limits: Reducing geometrically finite to convex cocompact

 \begin{theorem} Let $M$ be a geometrically finite hyperbolic manifold.
 Then there exists a sequence of geometrically finite hyperbolic manifolds $M_j$ without any rank one cusps and diffeomorphisms $M\rightarrow M_j$ establishing that the $M_j$ converge geometrically to $M$.
 The $M_j$ are explicitly constructed starting from $M$ and there are effective bounds for the convergence. \end{theorem}

-\begin{proof} Fix a framed basepoint on $p$ on $M$; then $(M,p)$ corresponds to a Kleinian group $\Gamma$ such that $(M,p)=(\mathbb{H}^3/\Gamma,O)$.
-We will construct Kleinian groups $\Gamma_{r(j)n(j)}$ corresponding to suitable hyperbolic 3-manifolds with framed basepoints $(M_j,p_j)$, which converge to $\Gamma$ in the Chabauty topology (and thus $(M_j,p_j)$ converges geometrically to $(M,p)$).
+To prove \refthm{CCtoGF}, we first need to set up some notation.
+Fix a framed basepoint on $p$ on $M$.
+Then $(M,p)$ corresponds to a Kleinian group $\Gamma$ such that $(M,p)=(\mathbb{H}^3/\Gamma,O)$.
+We will first construct Kleinian groups $\Gamma_{r(j)n(j)}$ corresponding to suitable hyperbolic 3-manifolds with framed basepoints $(M_j,p_j)$ that converge to $\Gamma$ in the Chabauty topology (and thus $(M_j,p_j)$ converges geometrically to $(M,p)$).
 When viewed as perturbations of $\Gamma$, the Kleinian groups $\Gamma_{r(j)n(j)}$ also converge algebraically to $\Gamma$ and the desired convergence properties will follow.

 Consider a fixed rank one cusp of $M$, generated by $\eta_1$.
 Up to conjugation, we may assume $\eta_1$ corresponds to $z\mapsto z+1$.
 For $r_1>0$, let $\gamma_{r_1}$ correspond to $z\mapsto z+r_1 \sqrt{-1}$.
-Add $\gamma_{r_1}$ to $\Gamma$ as a generator to obtain $\Gamma_{r_1}$, with presentation $\langle G,\gamma_1 \mid R, [\gamma_1,\eta_1]=1\rangle$, where $\langle G \mid R \rangle$ is a presentation of $\Gamma$.
+Add $\gamma_1:=\gamma_{r_1}$ to $\Gamma$ as a generator to obtain $\Gamma_{r_1}$, with presentation $\langle G,\gamma_1 \mid R, [\gamma_1,\eta_1]=1\rangle$, where $\langle G \mid R \rangle$ is a presentation of $\Gamma$.

-We claim that for $r_1$ sufficiently large, $\Gamma_{r_1}$ is a discrete group and an HNN extension of $\Gamma$.
-After checking that $\gamma_{r_1}$ acts neatly on horodiscs, this will be a consequence of the second Klein combination theorem (see Kapovich \cite[Theorem~4.105]{kapovich2001hyperbolic}, or Maskit \cite[VII~E.5]{MaskitBook}; see also Anderson--Canary~\cite{AndersonCanary:AlgLimsPages}).
-The map $\eta_1$ fixes a horodisc on the Riemann sphere $\bdy \HH^3$.
-Choose $r_1$ and this horodisc such that $\gamma_{r_1}$ maps the horodisc to a disjoint horodisc that is also fixed by $\eta_1$.
-Thus on the Riemann sphere, adding $\gamma_{r_1}$ to the group generators has the effect of gluing two disjoint horodiscs of $\eta_1$.
-On the level of groups, this results in an HNN extension as desired.